Mondays, 12-16h EDT Virtual Office Hours. Click here.

 Welcome from the Associate Dean, Graduate Studies & Research

 We invite you to consider doctoral studies if you have completed Master’s level studies.
-We offer a Joint Ph.D. program in Educational Studies .
-This program provides opportunities for study in the areas of Cognition and Learning, Social/Cultural/Political Contexts of Education, and Educational Leadership and Policy Studies.
-The Joint Ph.D. is a unique opportunity to study full-time or part-time with a cohort of graduate students who proceed through the program based on individualized plans of study facilitated by the flexibility of online program delivery.
+Our Joint Ph.D. in Educational Studies provides opportunities for study in the areas of Cognition and Learning, Social/Cultural/Political Contexts of Education, and Educational Leadership and Policy Studies.
+The Joint Ph.D. offers a unique opportunity to proceed through the program based on individualized plans of study facilitated by both face-to-face and online program delivery.

 We invite you to submit an application to the program that best suits your graduate study needs.
 Hundreds of MEd and PhD graduates would agree that this is a positive first step to a rewarding graduate study experience.
 We look forward to hearing from you.

 Miigwetch et dùrachdan,